Pedro-Huet/EPortfolio/README.md

 # Econometrics-EPortfolio
-A sample of the works I elaborated by performing Econometric Analysis using Stata, R and EViews.
+A sample of the works I elaborated by performing Econometric Analysis using R, Stata and EViews.